How The New No Marking Policy For Our Primary School Works

 Plus, repetitive writing can lead to pupils simply recreating the same mistakes over and over again, no matter how many times the teacher’s marking tells them about full stops and capital letters.

 The whole point of this approach is that the next step is the next lesson.
 You don’t need to write down the next step for each pupil either; you can either give them the opportunity to put it into action or teach them whatever the next step is for them.

 Recently, I invited an advisor to come and do a work scrutiny with myself and the English leader.
 I was a bit nervous.
 Would he think I’d lost the plot?
-Though Ofsted High Command Sean Harford has made it clear that they will not comment on marking or make any judgments about it, it is scary throwing away the security blanket marking purports to offer.
+Though Ofsted’s new framework makes it clear that they will not comment on marking or make any judgments about it, it is scary throwing away the security blanket marking purports to offer.

 But the pages showed children making good progress.
 It was certainly no worse than our old approach and in many cases much better.
 Also, despite almost half of lessons being given over to editing, books were still full of work.

-Because marking was such a huge workload, I think sometimes teachers – maybe subconsciously – avoided giving too many longer writing pieces.
+Because our previous marking policy was such a huge workload drain, I think sometimes teachers – maybe subconsciously – avoided giving too many longer writing pieces.
 But now moving pupils on is just part and parcel of everyday teaching.
 That heart sinking feeling faced with 30 books just isn’t there anymore.

 The other thing that really struck me was the increased quality of feedback on work.
 We were no longer checking for teacher compliance with our marking policy, so we could devote more energy examining the quality of book work.